ankor-ai/Algorithms/Optimization-Algorithms/Iterative-Algorithms/Natural-Gradient-Method/README.md

 ## Description
 This repository provides the description and the implementation of the natural gradient method.

-## Assumptions of the Newton's method
+## Assumptions of the natural gradient method

 To guarantee the convergence, this method assume the following assumptions: